 Remick is the best thing in the film, still girlish, supple and capable of nuance, before that staring, Stepford transformation later in her career.
 Bates plays it as straight as he can as the straightforward guy whose every word might be bogus.

-Complicating things on an emotional level – and why the film doesn’t work – is the basic fact that Stella’s a nice woman (and so should get away with it) but Rex really isn’t (and so shouldn’t).
+Complicating things on an emotional level – and why the film doesn’t work – is the basic fact that Stella’s a nice woman (and so should get away with it) but Rex really isn’t a nice man (and so shouldn’t).
 As for Stephen, who loves an insurance guy?

 However, the scaffolding of the story is sound and the predicament of three people winding themselves further towards an apocalypse by sticking absolutely to their stories – the phoney widow, sheep farmer, holidaymaker – gives the film its edge and its claim on your time.
 Not bad at all, though a certain nostalgia for films of this era does help.